Trail Manager: Trail Easement held by Bear Yuba Land Trust | Contact firstname.lastname@example.org / (530) 272-5994

 Length: Wildflower Ridge Trail: 0.9 mile.
 Rough & Ready Ditch Trail: 1.0 mile.
 Full loop using both trails and connecting links: 2.6 miles

-Altitude change: Wildflower Ridge Trail: 114′ | Rough & Ready Ditch Trail: nearly level (36′)
+Altitude Change: Wildflower Ridge Trail: 114′ | Rough & Ready Ditch Trail: (36′)

-Location: From the top of Mill Street in downtown Grass Valley go 1.4 miles west out of town on West Main Street (becomes Rough & Ready Highway) to the intersection of Rough & Ready Highway and Ridge Road.
-A to Z Supply is about 1/3 mile to the right (east) on Ridge Road from this intersection.
-Twin Cities Church is about 0.2 mile farther left (west) on Rough & Ready Highway from this intersection.
+Trailheads: From the top of Mill Street in downtown Grass Valley go 1.4 miles west out of town on West Main Street (becomes Rough & Ready Highway) to the intersection of Rough & Ready Highway and Ridge Road.
+The east end trailhead is at the dirt parking area next to the A to Z Supply “Garden Center” on Ridge Road.
+(N39.22928 W121.07946).
+When church is not in service, you can use the parking lot at Twin Cities Church to access the trails.